ga-wdi-exercises/project4/readme.md

 ### Presentations

-Presentations will be done in a science fair format on Friday, June 9th.
+Presentations will be done in a science fair format on Friday, September 15th.
 Stay tuned for a schedule.

 ### Project Feedback + Evaluation